daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 Time to talk a bit about my recent changes to this website, plans for this blog, and One More Thing™.

+{% alert(edit=true) %}
+Last edit introduced a couple of additional images and an entirely new section.
+See [this commit](https://github.com/daudix/daudix.one/commit/637bd7ef6f7acd53f5346104e5cc291ed5cc7968) for a detailed overview.
+{% end %}

 ## Website Changes

 This website has undergone numerous changes in the past... *looks at wall calendar* ...half a year (dear God how did it pass by this fast I'm gonna cry), though most of this time I've been working on Ametrine, and a bit more so procrastinating (nothing new haha).